yuchestart/CATS/README.md

 ## Download
 At the moment I haven't created a distribution file.
 Once I do though, you can download it [here](https://yuchestart.github.io/CATS)
+A distribution file will be created after Milestone 2